 This spell truly becomes dangerous when you decide to cast it with a higher-level slot, as when it hits, it will do 1d6 extra for each slot that is above the 1st level.
 This spell may be a beginner spell, but if used correctly, it can make you a cleric to be reckoned with!

 With the tabletop game offering a huge variety of spells, their a common debate on which is the strongest and weakest.
 Guiding Bolt 5e is caught in the middle of these discussions.
 There is a case that this spell is underpowered, but why?

 However, some people will argue that this spell is, in fact, overpowered, not the other way around.
-The fact that healers in the first place do not have any offensive options is a case of argument in favour of this spell.
+The fact that healers, in the first place, do not have any offensive options is a case of argument in favor of this spell.

 It, being a spell that you can acquire in the beginning, also furthers the point that it is overpowered.
 This spell gets even stronger as you progress in the game, like the fact that it can be cast up.
 This spell is likely to be an important spell to keep even when nearing the end of your campaign!

 Overall, the argument for or against Guiding Bolt 5e being overpowered or underpowered is kind of a moot point, in my opinion.
 A good spell is just that, a good spell.
-Tabletop fans love having a spell in their favourite game, and it’s easy to see why that it is.
+Tabletop fans love having a spell in their favorite game, and it’s easy to see why that is.

 It is a strong and efficient spell.
 If it connects, then it can lead to deadly results, which explains why players want this spell.
 Especially those in the cleric class, as it lets a healing-focused class have some serious firepower!